Tax Management India. Com

 X X X X Extracts X X X X

-..... ion.
+..... the field of price fixation.
 Section 3(3)(c) deals with price fixation.
 Section 4 lays down the imposition of duties on State Governments.
 Section 5 deals with the delegation of powers.
 Section 16(1)(b) in no uncertain terms repeals any law in force in any State relating to control of production, supply and distribution of essential commodity.
 The sugarcane being an essential commodity any provision in this regard in the Tamil Nadu Sugar Factories Control Act will also stand repealed.
 Such being the position in law, the State has no power to fix any price.
 In other words, the price fixation has been completely taken over by the Essential Commodities Act and the orders issued thereunder.
 The State cannot even claim an executive power.
 In support of this submission, reliance is placed on the decisions reported in A.K.
 Jain v.
 Union of India AIR 1970 SC 267 and Ch.
 Tika Ramji v.
 State of Uttar Pradesh AIR 1956 SC 676.
 19..
-It cannot be contended that section 12 of the Tamil Nadu Act 20 of 1949 could be invoked, because- (i) that could be done only by notification (ii) in any event, it is not pursuant to a decision of an Advisory Committee, as contemplated under section 12 of the said Act.
-Thus, it is .....
+It cannot be contended that section 12 of the Tamil Nadu Act 20 of 1949 could be invoked, because- (i) that could be done only by notification (ii) in any event, it is not pursuant to a decision of an Advisory Committee, as contemplated under section 12 of the s .....

 X X X X Extracts X X X X